dudhathardik/sopify/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out via GitHub issues or contact the repository owner.
+For any questions or suggestions, feel free to reach out:

----
+GitHub: dudhathardik

-This README file provides a comprehensive guide to understanding the project, its structure, and how to get started with development and contributions.
+Email: hardikdudhat129@gmail.com